av1d/iOS_Sideloader/README.md

 4. Click upload
 5. Monitor the upload progress on the status page

+#### Extended Upload Capabilities

+- You can now choose from IPA files found in configurable local directories for one-click upload.
+- If an IPA fails to install, the system will attempt aggressive deletion using both its UUID and bundle identifier, then retry the install automatically.

 ### Managing Applications

 1. Navigate to `/manage` to view installed sideloaded applications
 2. Applications are listed by name
 3. Click the uninstall button next to any application to remove it
 4. The SpringBoard will automatically restart to refresh the home screen of your iOS device

+#### Extended Management Capabilities

+- Uninstalling now triggers comprehensive deletion: all app bundles, containers, preferences, caches, logs, and related files are removed along with force-killing associated processes and refreshing SpringBoard.

 ### Viewing Status